Author: Dr. Jean-Paul Rodrigue

 Where are the flying cars?
 Where are the supersonic passengers jets?
 Just around the corner…

-Throughout human history, transportation remained limited in scale and scope.
+Throughout history, transportation remained limited in scale and scope.
 In the two centuries since the introduction of mechanized transportation, the capacity, speed, efficiency, and geographical coverage of transport systems have improved dramatically.
 The goal to move passengers and freight faster, in greater quantities, safely, and efficiently remains the core motivation to improve transport technology.
 Modes, terminals, and networks alike have been subject to remarkable changes that come with two functional aspects:

 - Revolutionary changes.
 Concerns an entirely new technology that creates new markets and growth opportunities for transportation and the economy.
 It often marks the obsolescence of an existing transport mode as the new mode has substantial cost, capacity, or time benefits.
 Revolutionary changes tend to be rare but profound since they commonly involve the setting of entirely new networks.
 They often cannot be predicted, but it is possible to assess their potential impacts once they occur.
 Yet, in the early phase of their introduction, the potential of innovation can be exaggerated.
-This can lead to over-investments in technologies that have limited market potential and profitability.
+This can lead to over-investments in technologies with limited market potential and profitability.

 Considering these changes, the following observations can be made: